takujoye14/fit-company/docs/03-students_assignment.md

 ## Step 3: Publish the workout performed event

-- When a user performs a workout, the coach service will publish an event to the workout.performed exchange
+- When a user performs a workout, the monolith will publish an event to the workout.performed exchange

 ## Step 4: Create a consumer in the stats service